mame/optcarrot/doc/internal.md

 The performance bottleneck of Optcarrot is PPU emulation.
 It takes about 80% of the execution time.

-Optcarrot has two PPU emulation cores: the default core and the generated core.
+Optcarrot has two PPU emulation cores: the default core and the optimized core.

 * The default core: Slow, but its source code is (relatively) clean by using Fiber.

-* The generated core: Fast, but it source code is super-dirty.
+* The optimized core: Fast, but it source code is super-dirty.
-  It consists of a big while-loop that includes one case-when statement.
+  It consists of a while-loop that includes one big case-when statement.

 Casual Ruby users should write clean code.
 So Ruby should aim to achieve 60 fps by the default core in future.
-The generated core is my play ground to research a promising approach to improve the performance of Ruby implementations.
+The optimized core is a play ground to research a promising approach to improve the performance of Ruby implementations.

 CPU emulation is the second bottleneck.
-Optcarrot also has two CPU emulation core in similar way.
+Optcarrot also has two CPU emulation core in the same fashion.

 ## Optimized core

-The generated core is dynamically generated.
-Optcarrot performs the following steps at the invocation:
+The source code of optimized core is dynamically generated.
+Optcarrot performs the following steps at the startup:

 1. Read the source code of the default core, i.e., `s = File.read(__FILE__)`
 2. Apply a series of string manipulations and generate the source code, i.e., `s = s.gsub(...)`